erickzanardo/war-machines/README.md

 War machines is a repository of combat vehicles (tanks, aircrafts) information that provides REST and GraphQl (Comming soon) apis.

+This application was built to be used as example on a GraphQl lecture

 ## Running

  - `yarn install`